theia-dev/pdom/docs/configuration.rst

 To run the simulation :mod:`pdom` needs a couple of information from the user.
 For :mod:`pdom`, this data is saved in an ``.ini`` file.
-This also ensures that the results of a simulation can always be accompanied by the parameters that created them.
+This ensures that the results of a simulation can always be accompanied by the parameters that created them.

 A simple config for :mod:`pdom` looks like this: